inensus/MPManager/README.md

 ### Change Predefined SMS Text
 To change the predefined SMS texts, please edit `app/Sms/SmsTypes.php`

-## 9.Weather Data
+## Weather Data
 The system shows the weather data on the Mini-Grid level.
-To be able to readout the data from  `Open Weather Map` service you have to register yourself there and get an **Api-KEY**
+To be able to read out the data from  `Open Weather Map` service you have to register yourself there and get an **API-KEY**
 Change the following value in `services.php`
 ```bash
 'weather' => [